bill-ash/excel-duckdb/README.md

 ## excel-duckdb

 Excel-duckdb joins the most powerful analytics platform on the planet with duckdb.
+Excel-duckdb is a poorly written vba-add-in that can be added to any excel file.

-Excel-duckdb is a very poorly written vba-add-in that can be added to any excel file.
+Execute sql queries using duckdb against local or remote files, databases, or object storage all from excel!

-Execute queries against local or remote files, databases, or object storage.
+Jupyter notebooks no more with excel X duckdb!

 ## Installation